 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport for a British Airways or another leading airline flight to Marseille.
 Meet your Uniworld representative on arrival and transfer to the port in Avignon to embark the S.S.
 Catherine (5T).

 Day 2 - Tarascon (Arles or Tarascon)

 Explore one of two sun-drenched Provençal towns today.
 Known for its remarkable Roman ruins, Arles has existed since the sixth century BC and so inspired Van Gogh that he painted some 200 paintings here.
-Tarascon boasts many medieval sites include a 12th century church and a 15th century castle, rich with tales of a beloved ruler.
+Tarascon boasts many medieval sites including a 12th century church and 15th century castle, rich with tales of a beloved ruler.
 A special Captain’s Welcome Reception and Dinner will be prepared for you this evening.

 Day 3 - Avignon

 The walled city of Avignon is one of the most fascinating towns in southern France, with a host of historic gems to explore.
 You’ll see the Palace of the Popes and much more today.
 Avignon is home to the medieval bridge immortalised in the folk song ‘Sur le Pont d’Avignon’.
 From a distance, the picture-perfect city centre looks as though it has been lifted straight from the pages of a history book, but all you need to do is step inside its medieval walls to discover the prosperous heart of contemporary Avignon.
 Explore a host of historic gems - including the fortress residence of rebellious popes who broke from Rome and once lived and ruled here.
 You’ll also have a chance to kayak under a 2,000-year-old Roman aqueduct.
 Please note: The kayak ride on the Gardon River is only available on May to September departure dates.

 Day 4 - Viviers